kdebnath/manipalglobal-azure/README.md

-# Manipal-CodeSamples
+# Manipal Global Azure HOLs (Hands On Labs)
-Hands on for everything with manipal
+Repository of code/decks for HOLs @ Manipal Global